Gert25/node-webpack/README.md

 If you have a windows machine I suggest ussing the following link to install NVM for windows [NVM FOR WINDOWS](https://github.com/coreybutler/nvm-windows)

 ## Documentation
+### Install
+Install jsdoc globaly

+                npm install -g jsdoc
+### Running the project
+        npm run doc
+This will run the jsdoc using the configuration specified in the JSDoc.config.json file.
+The application will document all the files in the app folder.

+### Todo
+* Install linter for documentation [ESLINT](https://eslint.org/docs/rules/valid-jsdoc)